readersinternational/readersinternational.org/_books/the-crows-of-deliverance.md

 ---
-title:The Crows of Deliverance author:Nirmal Verma
+title: The Crows of Deliverance
+author: Nirmal Verma
-translation:Translated from Hindi by Kuldip Singh and Jai Ratan isbn_physical:9780930523800 isbn_ebook:9781887378321 region:asia
+translation: Translated from Hindi by Kuldip Singh and Jai Ratan
+isbn_physical: 9780930523800
+isbn_ebook: 9781887378321
+region: asia

 amazon:
 goodreads: https://www.goodreads.com/book/show/1658345.The_Crows_of_Deliverance

 cover:  ./assets/images/the-crows-of-deliverance.jpg
-permalink: /the-crows-of-deliverance
+permalink: ./the-crows-of-deliverance

 layout: book
 ---

 Nirmal Verma, winner of India's highest literary award, is acknowledged as one of India's most important modern writers and as the master of the short story in Hindi.
 Superb, subtle translations into English by Kuldip Singh and Jai Ratan.
 <br><br>
 *“His stories light up dark corners of the mind.”*  THE TIMES OF INDIA